COVID-19 Conversations and Tools for Bolstering Your Immune System

 We hope you’ll join us on Wednesdays for free, livestreamed In goop Health sessions: We’re meeting once a week with wellness practitioners and thought leaders, and finding solace in their wisdom.
 If you miss a live session, check out the recording after.

 - •How it spreads: COVID-19 is thought to spread from person to person through close contact or droplets that are produced when a person coughs or sneezes.
 People are most contagious when they have symptoms; however, new data suggests it may also spread before people are symptomatic (CDC).
-That’s why it’s important to practice social distancing—limiting contact with others (Johns Hopkins).
+That’s why it’s important to practice social distancing—limiting contact with others-and always wear a mask in public (Johns Hopkins).

 - •Symptoms: Two to fourteen days after exposure, symptoms such as fever, cough, shortness of breath, chills, muscle pain, headache, sore throat, and loss of smell or taste may appear (CDC).